You are able to ensure that your creditors are settled in the case of disability, death, retrenchment and more.

-In terms of cover being provided for monthly credit instalment cover, such instalments are only paid to the credit provider for a maximum of 12 months (this could vary, with some insurers paying the full amount owed).
+- In terms of cover being provided for monthly credit instalment, such instalments are only paid to the credit provider for a maximum of 12 months (this could vary, with some insurers paying the full amount owed).

-Credit life insurance seems to be more expensive than the life policies that are available on the market.
-When combined with low claims ratios and high expense ratios (could be due to no underwriting being required as alluded to earlier in the article) indicate that credit life insurance has low value for consumers.
+Credit life insurance seems to be more expensive than the comprehensive and term life policies that are available on the market.
+When combined with low claims ratios and high expense ratios (could be due to no underwriting being required as alluded to earlier in the article), indicate that credit life insurance has low value for consumers.

 Sales staff members are not FAIS compliant and should focus on selling the product, not giving financial advice.
-The practice, of referring a consumer to a FAIS-compliant financial adviser after being given the facts of the credit life insurance product, is not adhered to and some sales staff that sell, advise and intimidate abound.
+The practice, of referring a consumer to a FAIS-compliant financial adviser after being given the facts of the credit life insurance product, is not adhered to and some sales staff that sell, wrongly advise and intimidate the client.

 It is clear that some more regulation is required and needs to be monitored if low-income consumers in South Africa are to reap the true benefits of credit life insurance.